-- 3. Install the new Universal Orchestrator, either uninstalling the previous version or installing over the previous version using the -force option, following the standard installation steps (see Install the Universal Orchestrator on a Linux Server on page 39, or Install the Universal Orchestrator in a Linux Container on page 49) and referencing the information you gathered in step 1.
-If you're installing in a container, you'll need to stage your selected extensions as part of the install. - 4.
-If you're using extensions and didn't install in a container, copy your extensions into the extensions directory of the new orchestrator (see Installing Custom-Built Extensions on page 67).
+3. Install the new Universal Orchestrator, either uninstalling the previous version or installing over the previous version using the -force option, following the standard installation steps (see Install the Universal Orchestrator on Windows on the next page, Install the Universal Orchestrator on a Linux Server on page 40, or Install the Universal Orchestrator in a Linux Container on page 50) and referencing the information you gathered in step 1.
+If you're installing in a container, you'll need to stage your selected extensions as part of the install.

-Restart the orchestrator service to pick up the extension changes.

-- 5. In the Keyfactor Command Management Portal, review the orchestrator, confirm that the capabilities are as expected, and approve the orchestrator. - 6.
+- 4. If you're using extensions and didn't install in a container, copy your extensions into the extensions directory of the new orchestrator (see Installing Custom-Built Extensions on page 68).
+Restart the orchestrator service to pick up the extension changes. - 5.
+In the Keyfactor Command Management Portal, review the orchestrator, confirm that the capabilities are as expected, and approve the orchestrator. - 6.
 If you're using extensions and added a new certificate store type, you will need to recreate your certificate store.
 The certificate store type associated with a certificate store cannot be edited.
 Review your current certificate stores and recreate them with the new certificate store type, and then delete the versions with the old certificate store type. - 7.
 Confirm that your certificate stores and/or SSL scanning are functioning as expected.